usaphp/osetinDark/README.md

 However if you use packages like [SublimeLinter](https://github.com/SublimeLinter/) color theme might fail to load with .
 To load it manually, delete the `color_scheme` line and selelct from the `Preferences tab -> Color scheme -> Preap -> Schemes -> preap-markdown`.
 Don't worry about the `color_scheme` line in your `Preferences.sublime_settings`, it'll be updated automatically. -->

-## Theme specific settings
-This theme allow specific settings, see below:

-#### Tab Height Size Options
+## Tab Size and Appearance Options

 ![image](http://i.imgur.com/vYDRxth.jpg)

-You can change the height of the file tabs by adding either to your preferences file:
+You can edit the height, the appearance of the file tabs by adding this setting to your preferences file:

-	"tabs_small": true

-OR

-	"tabs_medium": true

-You can now enable the tabs border with the setting:

-	"tabs_border": true
+	"tabs_small": true, 			// Set tabs size to small "tabs_medium": true, 			// Set tabs size to medium "tabs_border": true, 			// Show the border of the tabs "static_modified_tab": true 	// Disable unsaved flashing indicator

-#### Find & Replace Small Size Option
+## Find & Replace Small Size Option

 ![image](http://i.imgur.com/zyKx37T.jpg)